NeoGeographyToolkit/StereoPipeline/docs/examples/rig_msl.rst

 Image selection
 ---------------

-A subset of images was chosen after visual inspection.
+Images were chosen based on visual inspection.
 A fully automatic approach may be challenging (:numref:`msl_challenges`).

-22 images were selected for SOL00597 (half for each of the left and right navcam sensors).
+A subset of 22 images were selected for SOL00597 (half for each of the left and right navcam sensors).
 This dataset is available for `download <here>`_.
+TODO(oalexan1): Fix here!

 Setting up the initial rig
 --------------------------